agrimal/minidatacenter/README.md

     git clone https://github.com/agrimal/minidatacenter.git /opt/minidc

-Launch the executable :
+Bootstrap the MiniDataCenter :

     /opt/minidc/scripts/bootstrap-minidc.sh

-Modify the config.yml file accordingly to your needs
+Modify the config.yml file accordingly to your needs :
-* The container_interface's name can't include the '-' character
+* The container_interface's name can't include the '-' character.
 * The networks names must be the same in the 'networks' and 'containers' sections.

 Create the containers :